samhkwest/tradepro/README.md

 # tradepro

-1. This is a app of RESTful API backend services to product sales receipt for a list of purchased products.
+1. This is a app of RESTful API backend services to generate sales receipt for purchased products.

 2. The service endpoint is http://[Domain]/tradepro/receipt